lucyb-work/learning-C/README.md

 ## learning-C
-A repo to store my beginner C code.
+A repo to store all of my beginner C code/notes.

 This repo will contain many small files demonstating concepts that I have learned through the course on Codecademy.
 Some of the more basic concepts have short files with more comments than code.